 A: I think anyone who takes a risk to start a business must have the will to get back up after getting knocked down.
 If you are going to be successful, you have to get up every time you get knocked down.
 It’s going to happen.
 It’s about how you handle it.

-- Q: What are your plans for the future?
+Q: What are your plans for the future?

-A: At NFPT, we are now recognized globally as a NCCA – accredited certification.
+A: At NFPT, we are now recognized globally as an NCCA – accredited certification.
 We are always working to improve our continuing education materials and to find new ways for personal trainers to earn their credits.
 We have a family-friendly attitude towards our trainers which is hard to find with other organizations, the friendly spirit and connectedness of our staff to our trainers makes us different.
 We aren’t just about telling personal trainers what to do or what to think.
 We want to know what they are doing, feeling – what do they want to see us do to help them grow?

-- Q: Is there anything else that you want to see happen in the future; any new visions lately?
+Q: Is there anything else that you want to see happen in the future; any new visions lately?

 A: Actually, it’s already happened.
 It’s not a future thing – it’s a now thing.
 And, yes, it was another vision, but is similar to the one I had in 1980.
 Back then, I needed to open my own gym.
 For many years I had been running a successful local business.
 But then is became necessary, for the success of NFPT, that I get further and further away from the gym floor.
 I started to forget the challenges that personal trainers face every day.
 I started to forget the art of motivating a client to succeed and hit their strength goals.
 So, I got back to the gym.
 I was present on the gym floor of a small local studio that I opened to get back to the basics again.
-If I am going to truly help personal trainers become their best – I have to live, eat and breathe their experiences.
+If I am going to truly help personal trainers become their best – I have to live, eat, and breathe their experiences.

-- Q: What advice would you give to other personal trainers who are planning to open their own gym or start their own personal training business?
+Q: What advice would you give to other personal trainers who are planning to open their own gym or start their own personal training business?

 A: Crisis management is key.
 Problems are going to come up.
-You have to have good problem solving skills.
+You have to have good problem-solving skills.
 And, if you don’t, find someone who does.
-Problem solving skills are so important.
+Problem-solving skills are so important.
 There is an answer to every problem.
 And, don’t ever make a quick judgment or fast decision on anything.
 Sleep on it.